Guatemala

 The Tax Legislation Decree requires medium and large-sized companies to present annual audited financial statements using income tax rules for calculating taxable income.
 Financial statements prepared in accordance with the Tax Legislation Decree are considered special purpose financial statements.
 In addition, the tax authority—Superintendencia de Administración Tributaria (SAT)—also permits companies to prepare statements using IFRS or IFRS for Small- and Medium-sized Entities (SMEs).

-Finally, Decree No. 72 of 2001 authorizes the Colegio de Contadores Públicos y Auditores (CCPAG), a professional accountancy organization with mandatory membership, to set accounting and auditing standards for its members.
-The CCPAG adopted IFRS through a Resolution on December 20, 2007 and IFRS for SMEs in 2010.
-However, the CCPAG’s resolutions are not legally binding.
+Decree No. 72 of 2001 authorizes the Colegio de Contadores Públicos y Auditores (CCPAG), a professional accountancy organization with mandatory membership, to set accounting and auditing standards for its members.
+The CCPAG adopted IFRS through a Resolution on December 20, 2007, and IFRS for SMEs in 2010.
+However, the CCPAG's resolutions are not legally binding.

 Auditing Framework